MEMESCOEP/XenOS/README.md

 XenOS is an operating system written in .NET C# and is made possible by the Cosmos OS project.
 <br/>
 ## Features
-* Simple File I/O
+* Simple File I/O (Currently supports vmware only)
-* Fat32 Filesystem
+* Fat32 Filesystem (Currently supports vmware only)
 * Simple GUI
 * Text Editor
 * Autoexec (Auto start on boot)